keithbsmiley-other/emilysite/_posts/2021-2-05-sitting-is-the-new-smoking.md

 ## Conclude This Please, Emily

+> The takeway: Is sitting the new smoking?
+No, that's absolutely ridiculous.

-The takeway: Be cognizant of what you’re putting your body through on a day to day basis.
+What a silly thing to claim.
+However, be cognizant of what you’re putting your body through on a day to day basis.
 Be cognizant of how long you’ve been sitting.
 And for the love of all that’s holy: Move!
 Even if it’s just a little bit.
 I’ll bet you a burrito there’s dishes in your sink right now that could be cleaned.[^17] Your butt and your sink will thank you.
 Win-Win.